rust-lang/prev.rust-lang.org/en-US/community.md

 Rust is discussed on the unofficial subreddit, [/r/rust][reddit].

 We also have a [Twitter][twitter] account.
-If you can't read English, You can also follow our [Weibo][weibo] for Chinese.
+If you can't read English, you can also follow our [Weibo][weibo] for Chinese.

 [twir]: https://this-week-in-rust.org/
 [rust_blog]: http://blog.rust-lang.org/